innot667/MegaFuse/README.md

 ./MegaFuse
 ```

-I can start it only from Megafuse and as not root user.
+I can start it only from MegaFuse directory and as not root user.
 To **autostart** it, add to ubuntu autostart command
 ```sh
 cd <megaFusePath>/MegaFuse && ./MegaFuse